huijing/personal-website-v3/src/content/blog/2017-01-06-the-one-about-home.md

   </video>
 </figure>

-One thing I had to get around was that the label of the input field used a little bit of Javascript to trigger a CSS class that transformed it when the field was focused.
-In the event that Javascript failed for whatever reason, the field would have default styling that did not require CSS transforms.
+One thing I had to get around was that the label of the input field used a little bit of JavaScript to trigger a CSS class that transformed it when the field was focused.
+In the event that JavaScript failed for whatever reason, the field would have default styling that did not require CSS transforms.
 At first I tried using Modernizer, but then realised this was the perfect scenario for a feature query.

 I had only ever deployed 1 feature query before to detect `vmax` and it worked beautifully.
 So this time, my feature query to detect CSS 3D transforms looked like this: